CZ-NIC/knot/doc/man_keymgr.rst

 Description
 -----------

-The :program:`keymgr` utility serves for DNSSEC keys and Key And Signature Policy (KASP) management in Knot DNS server.
+The :program:`keymgr` utility serves for DNSSEC keys and KASP (Key And Signature Policy) management in Knot DNS server.
 The configuration is stored in a so called KASP database.
 The database is simply a directory on the file-system containing files in the JSON format.

 The operations are organized into commands and subcommands.
-The command specifies an operation to be performed with the KASP database.
+The command specifies the operation to be performed with the KASP database.
 It is usually followed by named arguments.
 A special command **help** can be used to list available subcommands at that position.
 Listing of available command arguments is not supported yet.